-While it is not obligatory to issue renewal notices reminding insured that the policy ois due for renewal, it is recommendatory as an excellent customer servce initiative.
+While it is not obligatory to issue renewal notices reminding insured that the policy is due for renewal, it is recommendatory as an excellent customer service initiative.

-It is well known that getting a new customer is much more difficult an dtime consuming that retaining an old one.
+It is well known that getting a new customer is much more difficult and time consuming than retaining an old one.
 With much less effort one can cash in on their loyalty and ensure that policies are renewed year after year.
+Further, it is important to note that an Insured should intimate any alteration of risk before renewal of the policy.